Field hospital: Namibia

 The Namibian Defence Force operates a mobile field hospital through its Defence Health Services Directorate.
 It was donated by the German government to Namibia in March 2013.
 Initially it was a UN level two hospital but has now been upgraded to level one.
-The field hospital is containerized in tents, it has capacity to treat forty outpatients per day and can admission capacity of twenty patients.
+The field hospital is containerized in tents, it has capacity to treat forty outpatients per day and has an admission capacity of twenty patients.
 It has two intensive care units, laboratories, an X-ray unit and a mobile oxygen concentrator.
 The dental department can treat 20 and four operations can be carried out daily.
 It has its own mobile logistics support wing consisting of kitchens, water purifiers, water tanks, toilet and shower containers, generators and sewage and refuse disposal facilities.

 During the COVID-19 pandemic the hospital was deployed to Hosea Kutako International Airport to aid the country's response.

+United Kingdom

+Medical services in the British armed services date from the formation of the Standing Regular Army after the Restoration of Charles II in 1660.
+Prior to this, from as early as the 13th century there are records of surgeons and physicians being appointed by the English army to attend in times of war.
+Field hospitals are now provided by the Royal Army Medical Corps (Royal Army Medical Service as from November 2024).

 United States

 In the United States Army Medical Department, the term "field hospital" is used as a generic term for a deployable medical facility.
 However, from 1906 to the present, with small interruptions, the department has had specific organized units called "Field Hospitals."
 These numbered units, for example the 10th Field Hospital have specific tables of organization and equipment, capabilities, and doctrine for their employment, all of which have varied over time.
 Readers should take care not to confuse the generic American field hospital with a specific numbered XXth Field Hospital, as the two cannot be used interchangeably.
 An Evacuation Hospital, a Mobile Army Surgical Hospital (MASH), a Combat support hospital (CSH), a Field Hospital and a numbered General Hospital are all field hospitals—but a MASH, CSH, a General Hospital or a Field Hospital are not interchangeable.

+In the United States Navy Bureau of Medicine and Surgery (BUMED), the counterpart to the Army's "field hospital" is known as an "Expeditionary Medical Facility" (EMF).
+The EMF is principally focused on support to Marines during expeditionary amphibious operations ashore, the Marine Corps having no medical personnel of their own and relying on the Navy for medical support.
+EMFs will also support Navy Construction Battalions (SeaBees) ashore.
+While the Navy has a small number of dedicated hospital ships and larger combatant vessels such as aircraft carriers and large deck amphibious assault ships have robust medical facilities, the utility of those afloat platforms decreases the further inland that the Marines progress.
+A smaller and more mobile version of the EMF is the Expeditionary Medical Unit (EMU).